DePayFi/documentation/docs/payments/donations/button.md

 #### Incoming requests

-Incoming requests will have the following headers:
+Incoming requests will be performed as `POST` request and have the following headers:

 ```
 Accept: application/json,application/vnd.api+json